stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The `TelemetryClient` provides a set of `TelemetryClient.ActivityScope*` methods that simplify work with `TelemetryClient.Operation`.

-The `TelemetryClient.ActivityScopeBegin` intended to begin activity scope and `TelemetryClient.ActivityScopeEnd` ends the scope accordingly.
+The `TelemetryClient.ActivityScopeBegin` begins the scope and `TelemetryClient.ActivityScopeEnd` ends the scope accordingly.

 Any telemetry captured within the scope will have activity id as it's parent, unless there will be nested activity scope.